RichiH/vcsh/README.md

 To illustrate further, the following steps could move your desired configuration to a new host.

-1. Clone the mr repository (containing available.d, config.d etc.); for
+1. Clone the myrepos repository (containing available.d, config.d etc.); for
    example: `vcsh clone git://github.com/RichiH/vcsh_mr_template.git mr`
 2. Choose your repositories by linking them in config.d (or go with the default you may have already configured by adding symlinks to git).
-3. Run mr to clone the repositories: `cd; mr update`.
+3. Run myrepos to clone the repositories: `cd; mr update`.
 4. Done.

 Hopefully the above could help explain how this approach saves time by

-1. making it easy to manage, clone and update a large number of repositories (thanks to mr) and
+1. making it easy to manage, clone and update a large number of repositories (thanks to myrepos) and
 2. making it unnecessary to create symbolic links in $HOME (thanks to vcsh).

 If you want to give vcsh a try, follow the instructions below.